Top 10 Best Small Cars

 10. Toyota Yaris

 To be fair to Toyota, it realised the shortcomings of the Yaris a couple of years ago and has been patiently and quietly addressing them to put things right.
-It may be too late for the Yaris in the USA as website Motor1.com reports, but it’s hard to see it being abandoned here in Europe where fuel costs are much higher.

 Diesels have never been loved by Japanese manufacturers, but the demographic that loved the Yaris so much demanded diesel in Toyota’s smallest car.

-Listening to them turned out to be a bad move, even elderly drivers are now being driven away from diesel cars and Toyota has dropped them from the Yaris lineup along with the little-loved three-door body style.
+Listening to them turned out to be a bad move.
+Even elderly drivers are now being driven away from diesel cars and Toyota has dropped them from the Yaris lineup along with the little-loved three-door body style.

-The exterior styling of the Yaris is par for the course, but big improvements have been made on the inside.
+Exterior styling of the Yaris is par for the course, but big improvements have been made on the inside.
 The Yaris has always been renowned for its interior space, and the current car is vying for top-of-the-class status in this area along with its Japanese rival – the Honda Jazz.

 - Spacious and comfortable interior